fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 &nbsp;

 Users of your app can now log in to Flux, and view a static model of a cube in their browser.
-That’s pretty neat, but not super useful yet.
-In this chapter you’ll learn how to connect the viewport to live data that comes from Flux.
+That's pretty neat, but not super useful yet.
+In this chapter you'll learn how to connect the viewport to live data that comes from Flux.
 In doing so, your app will be able to talk to any other tools that integrate with Flux.
 For example, SketchUp, Revit, Excel, Grasshopper, Dynamo, 3ds Max or AutoCAD!

 ## <a id="flux-projects"></a>Flux Projects

-Before we dive in, it’s important to understand how Flux user data is organized.
+Before we dive in, it's important to understand how Flux user data is organized.
 The highest level of organization is referred to as a "project".
 A project can be shared among multiple Flux users, each having permissions to read and possibly modify the the project.
-In order to work with user data, you’ll first have to designate a project to work with.
+In order to work with user data, you'll first have to designate a project to work with.

-Once a user has has logged in and authorized your app, you’ll be able to access to their projects through the SDK.
-For the purposes of this tutorial, it’s recommended you log into your app as yourself and work with your own projects.
+Once a user has has logged in and authorized your app, you'll be able to access to their projects through the SDK.
+For the purposes of this tutorial, it's recommended you log into your app as yourself and work with your own projects.

 ## <a id="create-an-sdk-tutorial-project"></a>Create An SDK Tutorial Project